pulemojatau/CafeMenu/README.md

 ## Installation Usage

-- Open the `index.html` file in a web browser to view the Cat Photo App.
+- Open the `index.html` file in a web browser to view the Cafe Menu Webpage.
-- Browse through various cat photos and enjoy!

 ## Contributing